tigerfarm/work/book/AndroidNotify/README.md

 # Twilio Notify Android Quickstart

 Following, are the steps I used to set up required configurations and run the sample Twilio notification app on my phone.
-This allows notifications to be sent from my computer, and received on the phone that running the notification app.
+This allows notifications to be sent from my computer, and received on the phone that is running the notification app.

 Once all requirements are configured and the Notify App compiled, I ran the Notify App on my phone.
-In the app, I register a user identity which created a Twilio Notify Binding.
+In the app, I register a user identity.
+The identity is used on the server side to create a Twilio Notify Binding.
 ````
 User Notify App >> Binding Twilio Function >> Twilio creates a Notify Binding.